 Jonathan Wener is a highly regarded Canadian business leader and philanthropist, and is an accomplished entrepreneur with interests in real estate, technology, biotechnology and recycling.
 He is a sixth-generation Montrealer whose energy, curiosity and vision took him from working on construction sites as a teenager to founding Montreal-based Canderel Group at the age of 25.
-Today, after 40 years as an innovator in real estate investment, development and management, Canderel has reached $9 billion in property transactions and has regional offices in Toronto, Ottawa, Calgary, Edmonton, Fort McMurray, Vancouver and Dallas, Texas.
-The company has owned, developed and managed properties representing approximately 50 million sq/ft.
+Today, after 42 years as an innovator in real estate investment, development and management, Canderel has a history of over $11 billion in property transactions and regional offices in Ottawa, Toronto, Calgary, Edmonton, Vancouver and Dallas, Texas.
+The company has owned, developed and managed properties representing approximately 54 million square feet.

-Recognized as a team builder with a strong belief in collaboration, Mr. Wener works with an exceptional group of professionals who have extensive experience in all facets of acquisition, development, construction, leasing and marketing, and property and asset management.
+Recognized as a team builder with a strong belief in collaboration, Mr. Wener works with an exceptional group of professionals who have extensive experience in all facets of acquisition, development, construction, leasing, marketing, as well as property and asset management.
 Canderel is respected for its fiscal responsibility, long-term approach to partnership, and effectiveness at achieving business success.
 It takes a proactive approach regarding the environment by integrating sustainability principles into its undertakings, and follows the same principles in community service.
 Canderel nurtures a culture of giving at all its offices, and every year vice-presidents, managers and employees participate in multiple community initiatives.

-Mr. Wener has been a member of the Board of Directors of the Laurentian Bank of Canada for 17 years, was the founding president of the Institut de développement urbain du Québec in 1987, and is a past president of the Urban Development Institute of Canada.
+Mr. Wener was a member of the Board of Directors of the Laurentian Bank of Canada for 19 years and became a Director Emeritus March 1, 2017.
+He was the founding president of the Institut de développement urbain du Québec in 1987, and is a past president of the Urban Development Institute of Canada.
 In 2003 he was honoured to be appointed a Member of the Order of Canada, and in 2009 was inducted into the Club des entrepreneurs of the Conseil du patronat du Québec for his outstanding contributions to the economic development of the province.
 He was presented with the Fraser Institute's prestigious T. Patrick Boyle Founders Award in 2012 and the Queen Elizabeth II Diamond Jubilee Medal in 2013.